How do you learn more about filmmaking?

 9. Bicycle Thieves

-The movie captures the atmosphere of post-war Europe and the hardships that Europeans faced as they tried to rebuild.
+The movie captures the atmosphere of post-war Europe and the hardships Europeans faced as they tried to rebuild.
 The movies are also touching and heartwarming due to the connection between the father and the son at the center of the story.

 10. Pulp Fiction